shakedna1/wspc_rep/README.md

    *.tab file - Public genomes on PATRIC database are available through a genomes directory.
 Each genome directory includes a .features.tab file, which provides all genomic features and related information in tab-delimited format, including PGFams information.
-   For features.tab file, example, look at the file:
+   For features.tab file example, look at the file:
     https://github.com/shakedna1/wspc_rep/blob/main/Data/Bacpacs/patric_files/1041522.28.PATRIC.features.tab

     *.txt file - Output file of the PATRIC annotation service for new genome.
-For more detailes on the file and the annotation service, see bellow explanation look at the section:
+For more detailes on the file and the annotation service, see explanation at the section:
      "Obtain PATRIC Global Protein Families (PGFams) annotations for new sequenced genome" below.

 2. Merged input *.fasta file: